dtonhofer/prolog_notes/difflists/README.md

 ### Extensive Form, with Debug Output

-It is so extensive that is is better in a separate file: [difflist.pl](difflist.pl).
+It is so extensive that is is better in a separate file: [dl.pl](dl.pl).

 Running it gives the following output.
 The integer shows the recursion depth (alternatively, the index of the input list item that is being currently copied).
 Note that the `dl_append` operation